top of page

 Outside the Kabash.

-It must have been difficult to keep 30 people together in the crowded streets of the inner city but the guide did a good job.
-The streets were so narrow only two people could walk next to each other.
+It must have been difficult to keep 30 people together in the crowded streets of the inner city, but the guide did a good job.
+The streets were so narrow that only two people could walk next to each other.
 We saw small alcoves where people had sewing workshops and many food stands.

 Tanger